njlaw/spark-dallas-temperature/README.md

-Spark Core compatible Dallas Temperature sensor library
+Particle Dallas Temperature sensor library
 ===

 This library is a port of the Arduino Dallas Temperature Sensor library.
-Some includes have been fixed, but the libary is otherwise untouched.
+Some includes have been fixed, but the library is otherwise untouched.

 _**Note:** This library depends on the OneWire library, so be sure to include it in your project too._

 Original repository by Miles Burton: [Arduino-Temperature-Control-Library](https://github.com/milesburton/Arduino-Temperature-Control-Library).

+This library was forked from [SparkCoreDallasTemperature](https://github.com/tomdeboer/SparkCoreDallasTemperature) by Tom de Boer.

 > This library supports the following devices:
 >